 We used the Ziegler-Nichols method to find sets of controller gains.
 The step input is set to 1 mm assuming a tendon actuation.
 This corresponds to about 353 counts on the code wheel.
 Note that tendon displacement is proportional to the motor angle.
 Figure 3 shows the step response of a P, PD, and PID controller.
 Evaluated on the real-time PC, a motor position control outputs the motor current, which will be sent to the evaluation board at a frequency of 1 kHz.
-We use those gains for subsequent assessments.
+Throughout the subsequent assessments, we use the same controller gains for all motors.
+To further improve quantitative results, fine tuning of each constant controller gain for each actuation module is advisable as the continuum robot structure will significantly influence the performance.
+Therefore, utilizing model-based controller gains is the way to go and subject of future work.
 Note that the Ziegler-Nichols method results in an aggressive controller, e.g., large overshoot as can be seen in Fig. 3.